 “I knew this was my last chance, so I was really motivated to succeed and carefully followed all the recommendations of my care team – the prescribed diet, regular exercise, and precise medication dosages,” Maturi added.

-Following his doctor’s suggestion, Sury joined Sutter Palo Alto Foundation Medical Group’s Health Management Resources (HMR) Weight Management Program and jumped at the chance to avoid insulin dependence.
+Following his doctor’s suggestion, Sury joined one of the medically supervised weight loss programs at Sutter and jumped at the chance to avoid insulin dependence.
 He also incorporated walking, which not only helped him keep his blood sugar levels in check but also boosted his overall energy and well-being.

 “I kept a detailed chart of my sugar levels, weight loss, and medication dosages,” Maturi said.
 “Very soon I saw a big improvement in my sugar levels and started losing weight.
 It was very exciting and a great motivator to keep going.”